adriennecarlocortez/react-facts/README.md

+## About ReactFacts
+This is my first project using React.
+It's simple and static website made from Scrimba.
+You visit the website through this link: [ReactFacts](https://whimsical-chaja-84229c.netlify.app/)

 # React + Vite

 This template provides a minimal setup to get React working in Vite with HMR and some ESLint rules.